bparanj/crystal/computer/electronics/microcontroller/arduino-vs-raspberrypi.md

   - **Processor**: Uses more powerful processors (e.g., ARM Cortex-A series).
   - **Memory**: Much more RAM (e.g., 1 GB to 8 GB, depending on the model).
   - **Storage**: Uses SD cards for storage, allowing for larger and expandable storage capacity.
-  - **I/O**: Offers a variety of I/O options, including HDMI, USB, Ethernet, audio, and GPIO pins.
+  - **I/O**: Offers a variety of I/O options,  HDMI, USB, Ethernet, audio, and GPIO pins.

 ### 3. **Operating System**
 - **Arduino**: